-- (1) Figure represents base salary earned during 2023, 2022 and 2021. - (2) Figure includes DSUs, RSUs and PSUs granted to NEOs in 2023, 2022 and 2021.
-Figure also includes SNRSP DSUs granted but does not include the dividend equivalent rights associated therewith.
-As of April 1, 2018, the Executive SNRSP contributions were granted as SNRSP DSUs.
-Value shown is based on the 5-day VWAP as of the respective grant dates, which were \$21.80 on April 1, 2023, \$20.84 on July 1, 2023, \$19.71 on October 1, 2023, and \$20.52 on January 1, 2024. - (3) Figure represents Options granted in 2023, 2022 and 2021.
-When granting Options, we first determine the award entitlement, and then use the Live Bloomberg model based on the Black Scholes option valuation methodology to calculate the implied forward value during the life of the Option.
-We chose this valuation methodology as it represents a reasonable estimate of fair value of the award.
-However, our consolidated financial statements value Option based awards using the historical volatility within the Black Scholes model. - (4) In accordance with the terms of the Equity Incentive Plan, the annual incentive compensation based on performance shall be made in cash or RSUs, as determined by the Board.
-The annual incentive compensation based on 2023, 2022 and 2021 performance was paid in cash.
-In addition, the terms of the Equity Incentive Plan provide for the deferral of a cash bonus payment into DSUs.
-Mr. Wilson elected to defer 10% of his 2021 cash bonus to DSUs. - (5) In 2023, 2022 and 2021 no long-term non-equity compensation was granted to the NEOs. - (6) Figure represents our annual contribution on behalf of the NEO under the registered Pension Plan. - (7) Represents our contributions in respect of the NEO's participation in the Employee Share Ownership Plan, payments from dividend equivalent rights associated with RSUs and PSUs, the receipt of any one-time payments, and our funding of parking and executive health care programs.
-Other than as disclosed herein, the value of other perquisites received by the NEOs, including property or other personal benefits provided to NEOs that are not generally available to all employees, were not, in the aggregate, either \$50,000 or greater or 10% or greater of the respective NEO's total salary for 2023, 2022 and 2021.
+- (1) Figure represents actual cash amounts paid during 2024, 2023 and 2022 and for Mr. Philippon represents his pro rata base salary earned in 2024. - (2) Figure includes DSUs, RSUs and PSUs granted to NEOs in 2024, 2023 and 2022.
+Figure also includes DSUs granted pursuant to the Executive SNRSP, but does not include the dividend equivalent rights associated therewith.
+As of April 1, 2018, the Executive SNRSP contributions were granted as DSUs.
+Value shown is based on the 5-day VWAP as of the respective grant dates, which were \$23.17 on April 1, 2024, \$23.38 on July 1, 2024, \$22.42 on October 1, 2024, and \$24.62 on January 1, 2025.
+The Executive SNRSP was suspended on December 31, 2024. - (3) Figure represents Options granted in 2024, 2023 and 2022. - (4) In accordance with the terms of the Equity Incentive Plan, the annual incentive compensation based on performance shall be made in cash or RSUs, as determined by the Board.
+The annual incentive compensation based on 2024, 2023 and 2022 performance was paid in cash. - (5) In 2024, 2023 and 2022 no long-term non-equity compensation was granted to the NEOs. - (6) Figure represents our annual contribution on behalf of the NEO under the registered Pension Plan. - (7) Represents our contributions in respect of the NEO's participation in the Employee Share Ownership Plan, payments from dividend equivalent rights associated with RSUs and PSUs, the receipt of any one-time payments, and our funding of parking and executive health care programs.
+Other than as disclosed herein, the value of other perquisites received by the NEOs, including property or other personal benefits provided to NEOs that are not generally available to all employees, were not, in the aggregate, either \$50,000 or greater or 10% or greater of the respective NEO's total salary for 2024, 2023 and 2022. - (8) Effective February 20, 2024, Mr. Spaulding, formerly the President and CEO of the Company, and the Company entered into the Settlement Agreement.
+Pursuant to the terms of the Settlement Agreement, Mr. Spaulding was not eligible to receive any bonus, short term incentive or other variable compensation for 2024. - (9) The Settlement Agreement also included the following compensation for 2024.
+Consistent with the severance provisions in Mr. Spaulding's Executive Employment Agreement, Mr. Spaulding received: - a lump sum of \$4,118,455; - a bonus of \$1,100,000 for 2023; - a prorated retention bonus of \$1,750,000; and - the vesting of all unvested Awards (as such term is defined in the Equity Incentive Plan). - (10) Mr. Brown received \$1,000,000 of RSUs on September 3, 2024 as a retention payment.
+Such RSUs did not vest prior to Mr. Brown's cessation of employment and were terminated on his cessation of employment. - (11) Consistent with the termination provisions in Mr. Brown's Executive Employment Agreement, Mr. Brown received a termination payment of \$2,042,172, being two times his annual remuneration and 1.5 times his average incentive bonus paid during the two preceding years.
+In addition, Mr. Brown's unvested Awards vested on a pro-rata basis. - (12) Paid as part of their termination payment.
+Please see footnote 13. - (13) Consistent with the termination provisions of this NEO's Executive Employment Agreement, they were not eligible to receive a standalone bonus for 2024.
+Rather, that bonus was included in their termination payment.